7887 E. 60th Ave.

 to direct the City Manager to work with staff to review the Land Development Code's

-and recommendations to the City Council within six months of the adoption of the
+recommendations to the City Council within six months of the adoption of the Land

 A motion was made by Council Member Kim, seconded by Council Member Teter, to

-any challenges and change recommendations by staff and to make the public aware
+challenges and change recommendations by staff and to make the public aware of

 A motion was made by Council Member Kim, seconded by Council Member Teter, to

-any challenges and change recommendations by staff and to make the public aware
+challenges and change recommendations by staff and to make the public aware of

 Council Reports